AndrewWHans/software-engineering-foundations/Software-Architecture/foundation.md

 # Software Architecture

-Architecture serves as a blueprint defining a system's crucial elements: structure, behavior, and interactions.
+Architecture serves as a blueprint defining a system's crucial elements: structure, behavior, and interactions. <br>
 A view of architecture is a 'shared understanding that expert developers have of the system design.' <br>
 The wish to get decisions **right** early on. <br>